tkych/lisp-dojo/README.md

 ----

  - Documemtations is not compleate.
- - solutions are just one solution of many solutions.
+ - The solutions are just some solutions of many solutions.
  - The check is not perfect. e.g. the function defined by the following anwser is also pass the check.

 ```